 Grant Requirements: Any member of the Society can apply for a Bill Jordan Public Education Fund Grant.
 The grant request must include: (1) statement of educational goal(s) of the project; (2) target audience; (3) detailed explanation of project plan and breakdown of how Public Education Fund money will be used; (4) timetable for completion of the project; and (5) disposition and future availability of any educational materials remaining from the grant project.

 Submission Timetable: Grant requests can be submitted at any time throughout the year.
-Proposals are evaluated by the Executive Committee at their regularly scheduled quarterly meetings.
+Proposals are evaluated by voting members of the Executive Committee at their regularly scheduled quarterly meetings.
 The grant review process may take up to three months.

 How to Apply: Applications should be submitted to Gillian Steeno, Arkansas Archeological Society, 2475 N. Hatch Ave., Fayetteville, AR 72704